ivelum/landing/content/blog/zero-downtime-deployment/index.md

 date: 2025-02-18T12:54:00+0200
 ---

-During a website or web application update, there’s a risk of downtime — a potential trigger for a downward spiral of problems.
+During a website or web application update, there's a risk of downtime — a potential trigger for a downward spiral of problems.
 Business stakeholders often worry that users will notice disruptions and leave, leading them to delay updates “for a more convenient time.”
 This slows development, replacing small,